Welcome to Mads Haugland Haugen's project group Molecular precision medicine in breast cancer

 Reliable diagnostics is vital for high-quality cancer treatment.
 Both available and novel therapies can be strengthened using robust biomarkers which is the ambition for precision medicine, to tailor treatment to the molecular portrait of a patient’s tumor.
 The molecular precision medicine in breast cancer project group aim to develop diagnostic tools using molecular data, with emphasis on expression of proteins, to predict which patients could benefit from specific treatments.

-The progress of these projects are building on multidisciplinary teamwork, and is conducted in close collaboration with breast cancer oncologist Ass.
-Prof. Olav Engebråten (PI in all clinical studies), molecular biologist Prof. Gunhild M. Mælandsmo and biostatistician Prof. Ole-Christian Lingjærde.
+The progress of these projects are building on multidisciplinary teamwork and is conducted in close collaboration with breast cancer oncologist Ass.
+Prof. Olav Engebråten (PI clinical studies).

 We appreciate the generous financial support from Helse Sør-Øst (project and innovation support), The Norwegian Cancer Society, The U.S.-Norway Fulbright Foundation, and the National Network for Breast Cancer Research.